 After leaving the marketing agency, I took a position managing the marketing for a nutritional supplement company.
 I worked at the supplement company for a little over a year and then started getting offers from other companies to manage their marketing or consult with them on setting up their marketing systems.
 I accepted around 10-15 clients and started automating the process of marketing.
 I then put together a small team to remove myself from the monotonous parts of the business so that I could start a new project called, ReportAudit.com.

 I stopped selling marketing services and when my client contracts expired, I decided to pivot my company away from small business services and took a position as the marketing manager for a 3D printing company.
 For close to 3 years, I focused on expanding the 3D Printing company and building a new Self-Development App with the owner.
-I also made some financial investments in a few startups.
+I also made some financial investments in a few small ventures.

 Everything that I learned about business and marketing helped me start, launch, and scale multiple websites.